johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 ```bash
 conda env create -f ./Dataset_Initialization/Initiator.yml
 ```
-There could be some messages popping up, types 'y' if asked to confirm.
+There could be some messages popping up, simply types 'y' if asked to confirm the installation.

 <br/><br/>

-Then the same for the other 2 environments:
+Then repeat the same process for the other 2 environments:

 ```bash
 conda env create -f ./Dataset_Construction/Translator.yml